RafaelSilvaGodoy/MiscellaneousProjects/README.md

 ## Pallet Load
-> Pallet load is a NP-Complete problem that consists in place the maximum
+> Pallet load is a NP-Complete problem that consists in placing the maximum
 >number of objects into a pallet.
 >
 > In this notebook the algorithm has some constraints.
 It was build to fit rectangular boxes